cesarvr/blog/content/post/rust-vs-javascript.md

 Rust   0.23s user 0.01s system 98% cpu 0.238 total
 ```

-This was surprising, but to be honest it was clear that I was just scratching the surface of the problem, so I profiled the code again this time with Instruments on MacOS.
+Well time to do more profiling this time using [Instruments](https://help.apple.com/instruments/mac/current/) on MacOS, then looking at the samples I found the issue:

 ![](https://github.com/cesarvr/hugo-blog/blob/master/static/rust/malloc-xcode-2.png?raw=true)